DwanW/challenge/README.md

 I have looked up graph coloring and polygon triangulation since it was the first thing that came to my mind, however I did not use any of them to complete this challenge.

-# How long it took
+# How long did it took

 It took me approximately 4 hours.

-# What I would Improve if I had to start over again.
+# What I would improve if I had to start over again.

 I would try to analyze more critically what the question is asking, also there are some hypothesis and patterns which may improve the solutions, and I would like to dive deep into those possible patterns to make my solution better.

-# Installation && Execution
+# Installation & Execution

 The environment for this code is node 12+